qngapparat/daf/README.md

 You can deploy this function directly to AWS Lambda.

-One file can have multiple `// l` ... `// lend` sections, that can be converted separately by Mouseclick.
+One file can have multiple `// l` ... `// lend` sections, that can be converted separately.

 ## Examples